Red Teaming Language Model Detectors with Language Models: Attack with Word Substitutions

 \paragraph{General attack objective.} The objective of attacking $f$ with word substitutions can be formulated as a minimization problem given a substitution budget $\epsilon$:

 Here we aim to find an optimally perturbed output $\rmY'$ that minimizes the predicted score $f(\rmY')$ among all possible $\rmY'$.
 Each word in the perturbed output $\rvy_k'$ is either the unperturbed word $\rvy_k$ or selected from the word substitution candidates $s(\rvy_k, \rmY, G', n)$, and the total number of perturbed words is at most $\eps m$.
 To solve the minimization problem in \eqref{eq:minimization}, we consider both query-free and query-based substitutions respectively.
-For query-based substitutions, we use the evolutionary search algorithm~\citep{alzantot2018generating, yin-etal-2020-robustness} originally for generating adversarial examples in NLP, with details in \Cref{ap:evolutionary_search}.
-And we also design query-free substitution methods in \Cref{sec:query_free}.
-We may choose between query-based substitutions and query-free substitutions depending on whether we may query $f$ for multiple times.
+We may choose between the two methods depending on whether the attacker can query $f$ for multiple times.